 Open ended questions about family are great to have in your back pocket.
 You can easily slide a family related question into a lull in conversation.
 The answers can also tell you a lot about another person.

 14. “Do you celebrate any holidays?”

-This is an easy way to learn about more personal topics without directly asking those deeper questions.
-You can gauge how religious she is depending on which holidays she celebrates without diving too deep into a sensitive subject for some.
+This is an easy way to learn about more personal topics without directly asking those deeper conversation questions.
+You can gauge how religious she is depending on which holidays she celebrates, without diving too deep into what can be a sensitive subject for some.
 You can also find out if she’s just into having a good time, regardless of any special holiday occasions.